trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include callout.html content="**Step 4.** Restore may take a minute or two depending on the amount of data to restore.
 You will know that the restore is complete when the OnlyKey starts blinking continuously (Green)." type="default" %}

 ## Loading OnlyKey Firmware {#loading-onlykey-firmware}

+**Before Getting Started**

+{% include warning.html content="U2F and Yubikey OTP backup and restore is only supported on backups that were created on firmware v0.2-beta.6 (Released Jan 2018) or later.
+This means if you are upgrading from v0.2-beta.5 to v0.2-beta.6 and you use U2F or Yubikey OTP you MUST have an alternate two factor method set on your account.
+Make sure to have an alternative two factor method set prior to upgrade." %}

+You can check firmware version by looking in the bottom right corner of the OnlyKey App.

+{% include image.html file="image83.png" %}

 {% include tip.html content="Can I load the Standard Edition firmware on an International Travel Edition OnlyKey?